Saturday, February 15, 2025

 The story...

-A guy named John introduced me to the coffee habit on a canoe trip within the boundary waters bordering Canada and Minnesota - I was 40 years old.
+A guy named John introduced me to the coffee habit.
+We were traveling together on a canoe trip within the boundary waters bordering Canada and Minnesota - I was 40 years old.
 It was hard to resist on a cold morning, sitting on a log near the fire - there wasn't much else to drink but water.
 The coffee experience was real good from the beginning - kind of like the favorite Ad-Man commercial: "Hey Mikey, he likes it!"
-Sure, I knew people, like my dad, who really enjoyed their coffee yet I resisted.
+Sure, I knew people, like my dad, who really enjoyed their coffee; yet, I resisted.
 How many times did I hear him ask for one more cup of coffee when I wanted to get going?
 My new habit surprised me - the smell, the warmth, the familiar taste, the clarity, the alertness, the new social opportunities...

-Yes, I like my daily morning coffee habit - performed the same way every morning when home.
-Empty the old filter/grounds, drain the dregs, fill the pot, pour in, adjust the new filter, open the coffee container, scoop twice, level out the coffee, push the button, and wait to hear the sound that lets me know that the percolation's about complete.
+Yes, I like my daily morning coffee habit - performed the same way most mornings.
+Empty the old filter/grounds, drain the dregs, fill the pot, adjust the new filter, open the coffee container, scoop twice, level the coffee, push the button, and wait to hear the sound that lets me know that the percolation's complete.
 At the risk of creeping some of you out, I believe we've owned this coffee container for years yet only washed the inside a few time.
-For sure, I empty it down to a scoop or two before I fill it back up half way and shake it up to amalgamate.
+For sure, I empty it down to a scoop or two before I fill it back up half way and shake it to amalgamate.
 It's a new mix - some old, some new, and sometimes a new brand of coffee.

 Just for today...